(drawing you may have seen before, from childhood, by am)

 Welcome to "TALKING 37TH DREAM (RUMORS OF PEACE)".

-At the top of my blog is an image of the area in my small living room that looks east southeast.
+At the top of my blog is an image of an area in my small living room that looks east southeast.
+My Amaryllis plant had two blooms on Valentine's Day 2017.
 My living room leads to a small porch where I have a planter garden.
 This living room is where I do my work as a self-employed medical transcription editor and where I do my art work and play music and work on blog posts and practice yoga and eat my meals and visit with friends.
-This particular photo was taken on a rainy midmorning, January 19, 2017.
+This particular photo was taken on February 15, 2017, from my medical transcription editing work area.
 Outside the window, I can see Scudder Pond, Lake Whatcom, low mountains, and then the Cascades and the sky.

 "OLD GIRL OF THE NORTH COUNTRY" (the earliest name for my blog) was created in early December of 2006 so that I could post a 42-year retrospective of my paintings and drawings.
 For a while (sometime after spring of 2008) my blog was "TALKING 37TH DREAM WITH RAINBOW (RUMORS OF PEACE)".
 As of March 2013, my blog is now titled "TALKING 37TH DREAM (RUMORS OF PEACE)".